 Slavery is usually a favorite topic for the liberals, but historical revisionism is particularly evident in the failure to mention the Islamic slave trade.
 It began nearly eight centuries before the European-operated Atlantic slave trade and continues in some Muslim areas even today.

 Other examples of historical revisionism in currently used textbooks include the omission of the doctrine of jihad or failure to accurately define it.
+Discussions of Muhammad's life and character are often contrary to accepted historical facts.

 Muslim conquests and imperialism are usually omitted or downplayed, and a completely false narrative about the Crusades is given.
 The books often falsely claim that Islam is tolerant of Jews and Christians.